TheRakeshPurohit/codewarrior/README.md

 * HTTPd view with web socket resources
 * Recursive scan
 * Syntax highlight by programming language
+* Resource to control IP address access by allow list.

 # Compile and run